-Big game licensees should contact

-your local regional office for information on replacing lost big game licenses.
+Big game licensees should contact GFP at 605.223.7660 for information on replacing lost big game licenses.
 The cost to replace big game licenses is \$4 for residents and \$8 for nonresidents.

 REVOKED LICENSES

 If a person is convicted of certain wildlife violations, the person's hunting or trapping privilege shall be automatically revoked for one or more years and that person is prohibited from buying or applying for another license during that time.